FC Brașov (1936): 2004–2016: Ups and downs

-Insolvency and bankruptcy

 In the spring of 2015 FC Brașov had financial problems and went into insolvency.
 In the summer of 2015 all the team's players changed and the target was promotion to Liga I. But by the end of the season they were in 5th place, outside the promotion places.

 In the summer of 2016 the team did not have the budget needed to participate in Liga II and financial problems continued to multiply.
 The situation was saved with a few weeks before the start of the new season when Alexandru Chipciu, a former player of the team, was sold by Steaua București to Anderlecht and FC Brașov received a stake in the transfer.
 Cornel Țălnar was named the new manager and the goal was still promotion, considered the only financial recovery solution of the club.
 The team started well, but finished the season in 7th place.

 After the end of the championship, FC Brașov announced that the team will not join the new season of Liga II, and was declared bankrupt.

-Successors
+2016–present: Successors

 In the summer of 2017 The Flag-bearers Supporters League announced the establishment of AS SR (meaning: Asociația Sportivă Steagul Roșu - The Red Flag Sporting Association) Brașov, club set up by the model followed by FC Vaslui, Petrolul Ploiești, Oțelul Galați or Farul Constanța, big clubs in Romanian football which were also dissolved and brought back to life by their supporters.

 In the summer of 2021, Corona Brașov merged with ACS Scotch Club (FC Brașov brand bearer) and established FC Brașov (2021).
 The supporters refused to support the new project.

 The Romanian Football Federation announced before the start of the 2021–22 Liga II championship, that Brașov city hall, the owner of the logo, history and all of FC Brașov's football records, approves the use of these by FC Brașov (2021).
 So from a legal point of view, from now on, this team will be considered as the official and legal successor of the old FC Brașov (1936) team.

-Colors
+Crest and colours

+Crest

+The club's coat of arms is in the form of a shield showing the club's name and the city's symbol, a tree trunk with 13 silver roots the 13 communes of Tără Bârsei emerging from a golden crown with three lobes the symbol of power.
+The shield is stamped by a silver mural crown, consisting of seven towers the specific insignia for county seat municipalities.
+The overall meaning of the coat of arms is "Wisdom and Power forever rule the Citadel".
+The coat of arms was approved by the National Commission of Heraldry, within the Romanian Academy.
+The current coat of arms was chosen in 2008 after several coats of arms.
+After the disbandment of the club, the supporters' team tried to keep the phenomenon alive and created a new coat of arms.
+In 2021, the FC Brașov Steagu Renaște club came into existence, which has the right to use the crest of the disbanded club.